Why is my Zebra Cactus (Haworthia) turning brown?

 If you notice that your Zebra Cactus is developing dark brown leaves that are quite droopy and soft to touch, then it is probably too much water that has caused this.

 Overwatering can very quickly lead to root rot as Zebra Cacti have very shallow and delicate roots.
 Alongside browning leaves, it can also cause the plant to become unstable and soft.
 If not caught quickly, this can mean your plant will not be able to survive.
-If you think you might have overwatered your Zebra Cactus it’s important to check the soil right away and change it out completely if necessary.

 If your Zebra Cactus is exposed to really hot temperatures over a long period of time, this can dry out the plant and cause brown leaves.
-This can happen if your plant is too close to radiators, heating vents or even cookers.
+Although Zebra Cacti are the perfect windowsill plant when it comes to their size, be careful if the window is getting too much direct sunlight as this can cause a hotspot to form by the window.

 Using a temperature monitor can also help you avoid this problem and keep track of any fluctuations.
+They are great at allowing you to find the perfect place for your Zebra Cactus and be aware that you may need to move it around throughout the year.

 Sunburn can also turn the leaves brown

-If your Zebra Cactus is receiving too much bright direct sunlight each day you may start to notice yellow/brown patches appearing on the leaves.
-This is because the plant is being scorched by the intense sunlight.
 As they are small succulents, a lot of plant parents like to keep them on the windowsill, which for a lot of the year is no problem at all.
 However, you’ll need to be more cautious of leaf burn during summer.

 You can use a light monitor to figure out if your plants are getting the right amount of sunlight.
 We love this one which is available on Amazon here.